 Call Your API Using the Authorization Code Flow with PKCE

 This guide demonstrates how to call your API from native, mobile, or single-page applications (SPAs) using the Authorization Code Flow with Proof Key for Code Exchange (PKCE).
-For a detailed explanation of PKCE, refer to Authorization Code Flow with PKCE in Login 3.0.
+For a detailed explanation of PKCE, refer to Authorization Code Flow with PKCE in Login 3.0arrow-up-right.

 Implementation Overview